Zapper-fi/studio/CONTRIBUTING.md

 don't line up with our roadmap or don't have a thoughtful explanation will be closed.

+## Found a typo or want to contribute to the docs?

+Head to the [documentation repo](https://github.com/Zapper-fi/studio-docs) and open a PR against that repo.

 ### Commit Convention

 Before you create a Pull Request, please check whether your commits comply with